Privacy-Preserving Empathy Detection in Video Interactions: Method

 where $z_i^+$ represents the positive class logit for the $i$-th sample, $\sigma(z) = \frac{1}{1 + e^{-z}}$ is the sigmoid function, $N_\text{fine}$ is the number of samples in fine-tuning, and $\tau$ controls the smoothness of the probability distribution.

 Catastrophic forgetting is a common challenge with fine-tuning pre-trained models.
 To address this, we apply a warm-up strategy (where the learning rate is linearly increased from a small initial value) with the optimiser.
 Specifically, we used a one-cycle learning rate scheduler with cosine annealing.
-To prevent overfitting during fine-tuning, we employ adaptive early stopping, which dynamically adjusts the patience parameter (i.e., the number of steps before stopping the training) throughout training rather than relying on a fixed value.
+To prevent overfitting during fine-tuning, we employ adaptive early stopping, which dynamically adjusts the patience parameter (\ie{} the number of steps before stopping the training) throughout training rather than relying on a fixed value.
 We save the best model based on validation performance.

-\subsection{Evaluation protocol}
+\subsection{Evaluation Protocol}

-We employ two complementary cross-validation approaches: k-fold stratified cross-validation and leave-one-subject-out cross-validation.
-In each approach, we calculate five evaluation metrics: classification accuracy, precision, recall, F1 score, and area under the curve of the receiver operating characteristic curve (AUC).
+We employ two complementary cross-validation approaches: k-fold stratified cross-validation and \ac{LOSO} cross-validation.
+In each approach, we calculate five evaluation metrics: classification accuracy, precision, recall, F1 score, and \ac{AUC}.

-K-fold stratified cross-validation is demonstrated as a suitable technique for evaluating models when the number of samples is small.
-Although the stratified nature maintains the class distribution of the original dataset across all folds, it has a limitation when applied to datasets with multiple samples per subject.
+K-fold stratified cross-validation is shown to be a suitable technique for evaluating models when the sample size is small.
+Although stratified sampling maintains the class distribution of the original dataset across all folds, it has limitations when applied to datasets with multiple samples per subject.
 Specifically, samples from the same subject may appear in both training and validation sets, potentially leading to an overly optimistic evaluation.
-This occurs because:

-To address the aforementioned limitation and evaluate the model's ability to generalise to unseen individuals, we adopt leave-one-subject-out cross-validation.
+To address this limitation and evaluate the model's ability to generalise to unseen individuals, we adopt \ac{LOSO} cross-validation.
+In this setting, each fold corresponds to a held-out person; variability across folds therefore reflects how unevenly the model's errors are distributed across individuals.
+We interpret cross-subject generalisation not only as robustness to subject shift, but as a prerequisite for fair and safe deployment in diverse populations, where the system must perform reliably for previously unseen users.
 Let $\mathcal{S} = \{s_1, s_2, \ldots, s_M\}$ represent the set of $M$ subjects, and $\mathcal{D}_{s_j}$ denote the subset of samples from subject $s_j$.
 For each subject $s_j$, we define:

 This formulation ensures complete separation of subjects between training and test sets: